DenSinH/DSHBA/README.md

 # DSHBA

-After writing [my GBA emulator (GBAC-, found here)](https://github.com/DenSinH/GBAC-), I wanted to write a new one, but faster.
+After writing [my GBA emulator, GBAC-, found here](https://github.com/DenSinH/GBAC-), I wanted to write a new one, but faster.
 One extra challenge I wanted to add was writing a hardware renderer.

 ### Requirements